 The Barringer Crater Company has established a special fund to support field work by eligible students interested in the study of impact cratering processes.
 The Barringer Family Fund for Meteorite Impact Research will provide a small number (3 to 5) of competitive grants each year in the range of $2,500 to $5,000 USD for support of field research at known or suspected impact sites worldwide.
 Grant funds may be used to assist with travel and subsistence costs, as well as laboratory and computer analysis of research samples and findings.
 Masters, doctoral, and post-doctoral students enrolled in formal university programs are eligible.
-Applications to the Fund will be due by April 5, 2013, with notification of grant awards by June 7, 2013.
-Additional details of the awards and the application process can be found below.
+Applications to the Fund will be due by April 4, 2014, with notification of grant awards by June 6, 2014.
+Additional details of the awards and the application process can be found above.

 The Barringer Family Fund for Meteorite Impact Research has been established as a memorial to recognize the contributions of Brandon, Moreau, Paul, and Richard Barringer to the field of meteoritics and the Barringer family's strong interest and support over many years in research and student education.
 In addition to its memorial nature, the Fund also reflects the family's long-standing commitment to responsible stewardship of The Barringer Meteorite Crater and the family's steadfast resolve in maintaining the crater as a unique scientific research and education site.

 Send questions about the award to David Kring, firstname.lastname@example.org

 This award is managed by the Barringer Crater Company.